CiscoTestAutomation/genieparser/changelog/undistributed.rst

         * Added new unittest
     * Updated ShowIpCefInternal
 	    * Update schema and regex to support more various output
+    * Updated ShowInterface
+        * Update an if-condition to check if key 'counters' in interface_dict[interface]; update regex to cover both 'IP' and 'ip'
 * IOSXR:
     * Updated ShowRouteIpv4
         * Added and updated regex